Iranian cuisine: Breakfast

-The basic traditional Iranian breakfast consists of a variety of flat breads, butter cubes, white cheese, whipped heavy cream (sarshir; often sweetened with honey), nuts (especially walnuts) and a variety of fruit jams and spreads.
+The basic traditional Iranian breakfast consists of a variety of breads such as lavash, taftan and Barbari bread; butter cubes; white cheese; whipped heavy cream (sarshir, often sweetened with honey), nuts (especially walnuts) and a variety of fruit jams and spreads.

 Many cities and towns across Iran feature their own distinct versions of breakfast dishes.
 Pache, a popular traditional dish widely eaten in Iran and the neighboring Caucasus, is almost always only served from three in the morning until sometime after dawn, and specialty restaurants (serving only pache) are only open during those hours.
+Another traditional breakfast dish is haleem, a stew consisting of wheat or barley cooked slowly with lamb and lentils until it reaches a thick, creamy consistency.
+Omelettes are also widely enjoyed, a dish hailing from ancient Persia; popular additions are spinach, sausages, tomatoes, or dates.

 Lunch and dinner

-Traditional Iranian cooking is done in stages, at times needing hours of preparation and attention.
-The outcome is a well-balanced mixture of herbs, meat, beans, dairy products, and vegetables.
-Major staples of Iranian food that are usually eaten with every meal include rice, various herbs, cheese, a variety of flat breads, and some type of meat (usually poultry, beef, lamb, or fish).
-Stew over rice is by far the most popular dish, and the constitution of these vary by region.
+Traditional Iranian cooking is performed in stages, often requiring hours to days of preparation and attention.
+The outcome is a well-balanced array of dishes, matching flavour with nutritional content.
+Major staples of Iranian food usually eaten with every meal include rice, an assortment of fresh herbs with radishes (sabzi khordan), white cheese, a variety of breads, and some form of meat, whether braised slowly or grilled.
+The most popularly consumed meats are lamb, poultry, beef, and fish, the latter consumed most in coastal regions.
+Khoresh, or a braise, served with rice is by far the most popular dish, of which there are myriad options, the constitution of which vary by region.

 Traditional table setting and etiquette

 Traditional Iranian table setting firstly involves the tablecloth, called sofre, and is spread out over either a table or a rug.
 Main dishes are concentrated in the middle, surrounded by smaller dishes containing appetizers, condiments, and side dishes, all of which are nearest to the diners.
 When the food is perfectly served, an invitation is made to seat at the sofre and start having the meal.

+In Persian culture, guests are considered divine and so are served first and abundantly so, the host serving themselves last.
+Taarof, the Persian art of etiquette, dictates that guests do not help themselves to any food or drink unless offered to do so, and even having been offered must decline until having received at least a third offer, lest they appear greedy.
+This demonstration of restraint and good manners is met with the generosity of the host, who will insist on multiple servings for their guests.
+In certain circles, it may be considered polite to leave a tiny amount of food or drink behind, lest the host interpret an empty plate or cup as suggestive of the meagreness of their hospitality.